felixge/pprofutils/CONTRIBUTING.md

 The commands below might be useful for contributors, including myself after forgetting them : ).

+Unless noted otherwise, your working dir should be the root of this repo.

 ```
 # run tests
 go test -v